Configuring FTL

 - name: web # Required: Service name

-port: 80 # Required: Container port to expose
+port: 80 # Required: The port exposed by the container

 health_check: # Optional but recommended